Skip to main content

 Please note that the designated birth partner referred to in the following guidance must be the same person for each visit.

-From Monday 20 March 2023, the antenatal clinic at Heartlands Hospital will be relocated to the Heartlands Treatment Centre (HTC).
+Please be aware that the antenatal clinic at Heartlands Hospital is located in the Heartlands Treatment Centre (HTC).

 Antenatal Clinic and Maternity Triage Assessment Unit